VascoLopes/EPE-NAS/README.md

 | Ours (N=1000)|            206.23 | 87.87 +- 0.85    | 91.31 +- 1.69     | 69.44 +- 0.83     | 69.58 +- 0.83      | 41.86 +- 2.33          | 41.84 +- 2.06           |

 The code is licensed under the MIT licence.

-## Acknowledgements
+# Acknowledgements

-This repository makes liberal use of code from the [AutoDL](https://github.com/D-X-Y/AutoDL-Projects) library.
-We also rely on [NAS-Bench-201](https://github.com/D-X-Y/NAS-Bench-201).
+This repository makes liberal use of code from the [AutoDL](https://github.com/D-X-Y/AutoDL-Projects) library, [NAS-Bench-201](https://github.com/D-X-Y/NAS-Bench-201) and [NAS-WOT](https://github.com/BayesWatch/nas-without-training).
+We are grateful to the authors for making the implementations publicly available.

-## Citing us
+# Citing us

 If you use or build on our work, please consider citing us: